 You will be spoilt for choice when choosing where to stay in Amsterdam, there is something suitable for every budget.

-If you are looking for a hostel, I would point you in the direction of the StayOkay brand as I have heard nothing but good things about them.
-There are three in the city, two which are more centrally located and one which is closer to Vondelpark, if you are looking for somewhere in a quieter part of the city.
+If you are looking for a good hostel, I would point you in the direction of the StayOkay brand as I have heard nothing but good things about them.
+There are three in the city, two which are more centrally located and as well as StayOkay Amsterdam Vondelpark, if you are looking for somewhere in a quieter part of the city.
 The StayOkay Hostels offer private rooms as well as the traditional hostel Dorm rooms.

 Staying in an apartment or hostel also has the added benefit of an accessible kitchen.
 Meaning you can prepare and eat certain meals inside, perfect for saving money on a trip to Amsterdam.